911: Devil Fish

 Wouldn’t it be great if we were devil fishing, and they had beer?
 Really watery American beer!

-TV ads in the 1990s for Keystone Light beer posed questions to the audience with the phrasing, “Wouldn’t it/that be great if ____ and they served beer?”
+TV ads in the 1990s for Keystone Light beer posed questions to the audience with the phrasing, “Wouldn’t it/that be great if [extended fantasy riff], and they served beer?
+Really great beer, like Keystone and Keystone Light—bottled beer taste in a can.”

 Hey, we’re winning the Whitbread Cup.